anamseok/cerebellar-model/README.md

 This repository is about cerebellar system model : Golgi-Mossy Fiber-Granule cell layer <br/>
 ## Acetylcholine and Serotonin treated cerebellar system model
-This model designed to invest spiking activity of granule cells in normal/Acetylcholine/Serotonin Condition. <br/> Normal and Acetylcholine Condition is based on "https://github.com/trfore/chatmodel.git"<br/>
+This model designed to invest spiking activity of granule cells in normal/Acetylcholine/Serotonin Condition. <br/> Network of Normal and Acetylcholine Condition is based on "https://github.com/trfore/chatmodel.git"<br/>
 For serotonin(5-HT), further variables are referd in: <br/>
 >1.
 Fleming, E., & Hull, C. (2019).
 Serotonin regulates dynamics of cerebellar granule cell activity by modulating tonic inhibition.
 Journal of neurophysiology, 121(1), 105-114.<br/>
 >2.
 Regehr, W. G. (2012).
 Identification of an inhibitory circuit that regulates cerebellar Golgi cell activity.
 Neuron, 73(1), 149-158.